-MIDDLETOWN, N.Y.—Despite being one of possibly only a few hundred artists in the world carrying on an ancient art in its pure form—and at a world-class caliber—award-winning Shen Yun Performing Arts principal dancer Jay Huang is unexpectedly humble.
+MIDDLETOWN, N.Y.—Despite being one of possibly only a few hundred artists in the world carrying on an ancient art in its pure form—and at a world-class level—award-winning Shen Yun Performing Arts principal dancer Jay Huang is unexpectedly humble.

 The classical Chinese dance he specializes in is an art form built on foundations 5,000 years old, intertwined with the semi-divine culture of ancient China itself.
 Famously athletic and strikingly expressive, the art has seen a sort of renaissance in recent years.
 Schools like Fei Tian Academy of the Arts and Fei Tian College, where Huang trained, are now restoring the full repertoire of styles and movements through a structured methodology.